TheNyanta/JS-RPG-Engine/README.md

 # HTML-JAVASCRIPT

-Prototype Engine for a top-down rpg
+An Engine + Editor for a top-down rpg

+## Implemented

+Maps, spritesheets, objects

+Map collision and component-component-collision

+Gamedata 'saving' for maps and spritesheets (see myGameArea.data)

+Click/touch interaction with objects, for "main" charcter enter interaction

+Simple model for dialog, map switching and events

 ## TODO:

 # Engine

-Refine storing of game data
+Implement storing of game data for object,

-Refine Events + Dialogs

-Implement Click/Touch-Interaction with Objects

 Implement/Refine Touch Control

-Implement Save & Load Gamestate (localStorage)
+Implement saving and loading of the gamedata into localStorage

+Implement saving and loading of the gamestate into localStorage

-Implement proper Audio Select/Play System
+Implement proper audio select/play/pause system

-Implement proper GUI + Gamemenu (i.e. it opens by pressing "Esc")
+Implement proper GUI + Gamemenu (i.e. it opens by pressing "Esc" or Right click)

 (Implement Custom Keybinding)

-Implement Battle System (Realtime and/or Roundbased) + Stats (Health, Mana, Strength, etc.)
+(Implement Battle System (Realtime/Roundbased) + Stats (Health, Mana, Strength, etc.))

 ### Editor

-Map Editor: You can change the maps layers tile per tile

-Refine Map Editing
+Refine map editing

-Implement adding & editing objects
+Implement adding and editing of objects / events

 ## DEMO